apache/arrow-julia/README.md

 julia --project -e 'using Pkg; Pkg.develop(path="src/ArrowTypes")'
 ```

-## Difference between this code and the apache/arrow/julia/Arrow repository

-The code in the apache/arrow repository is officially part of the apache/arrow project and as such follows the regulated release cadence of the entire project, following standard community
-voting protocols.
-The JuliaData/Arrow.jl repository can be viewed as a sort of "dev" or "latest" branch of this code that may release more frequently, but without following
-official apache release guidelines.
-The two repositories are synced, however, so any bugfix patches in JuliaData will be upstreamed to apache/arrow for each release.

 ## Format Support

 This implementation supports the 1.0 version of the specification, including support for: